carissalow/rapids/docs/features/extracted.rst

 Name	                     Description
 =========================    ===================
 day_segment                  The particular ``day_segments`` that will be analyzed.
-The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` recordingMinutes             The current default configuration is 1 min recording/3 min pause. features_deltas              Features to be computed, see table below pausedMinutes                The current default configuration is 1 min recording/3 min pause.
+The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` recordingMinutes             Minutes the plugin was recording audio (default 1 min) pausedMinutes                Minutes the plugin was NOT recording audio (default 3 min) features                     Features to be computed, see table below
 =========================    ===================

 .. _conversation-available-features: